Polotno Docs

 Overview

-Polotno supports exporting designs to video (MP4) format using client-side rendering.
+Polotno supports exporting animated designs to video (MP4) format using client-side rendering.
 This means all video encoding happens directly in the browser without requiring a server.
 This feature is available through the @polotno/video-export package.

 Installation